My first matcha was horrible.

 Why I Even Started Caring About This

-My skin had been dull for about a year.
-Not broken out, just… grey-ish.
+My skin had been dull for about a year, not breaking out, just greyish.
 Tired-looking.
 My aunt commented on it in the way only aunts do, and I went down a skincare rabbit hole that eventually led me to the research on EGCG — a compound in green tea linked to both fat metabolism and reduced skin inflammation.

 The weight situation was simpler: I’d put on about 9 pounds slowly over 18 months, and my clothes were uncomfortable.
 Nothing dramatic.
 But enough to want to do something that wasn’t just “eat less,” which I’d tried and found miserable.

-A neighbor who’s a nurse — she’s the kind of person who actually reads the studies, not just the headlines — told me the research on green tea for weight was real but conditional.
-The conditions: consistent daily consumption, good quality leaves, and enough volume to hit meaningful EGCG levels.
+A neighbor who’s a nurse — she’s the kind of person who actually reads the studies, not just the headlines — told me the research on green tea for weight was real but conditional—the conditions: consistent daily consumption, high-quality leaves, and sufficient volume to reach meaningful EGCG levels.

 So I started taking it seriously.